 In Asian blepharoplasty, a “single” eyelid (an upper eyelid without a crease) is changed to a “double fold” eyelid (with the crease).
 This procedure is performed with a careful technique that creates a subtle difference without significantly altering a patient’s appearance or identity.
 During the procedure, skin and fat and also a small strip of the orbicularis muscle is excised from the upper eyelid.
 The incision is then closed with sutures in a technique called “supratarsal fixation,” which helps to create a natural-looking eyelid crease and fold that doesn’t look surgically altered.

-This technique involves excising or repositioning the fatty compartments of the lower eyelid through a hidden incision inside the lid.
-This approach provides a natural, non-surgical look after surgery which preserves the structure and function of the Orbicularis muscles in the lower eyelid.
+Rejuvenating the lower eyelid with a lower blepharoplasty procedure involves the removal of fat and/or skin from the lower eyelid.
+Eyesthetica doctors use a technique called transconjunctival lower blepharoplasty, which involves excising or repositioning the fatty compartments of the lower eyelid through a hidden incision inside the lid.
+This approach provides a natural look that also preserves the structure and function of the orbicularis muscles in the lower eyelid.